 H295R cells from both sources were subjected to DNA extraction and genotyping.
 Cells were thawed from frozen and centrifuged to form a cell pellet, discarding the cell supernatant.
 Cells were then lysed by the addition of 500 μL TRI reagent (Merck, #93289, Gillingham, UK) followed by 100 μL chloroform.
 The resulting mixture was then spun at 13,000 x g for 15 minutes at 4 °C. The upper aqueous phase (containing RNA) was discarded and the interphase DNA-containing layer removed and added to 300 μL of 100% ethanol.
 After being left to stand for 5 minutes at room temperature (RT), the pellet was resuspended and washed (x2) in 0.1 M sodium citrate in 10% ethanol, centrifuging at 14,000 x g for 5 minutes at 4 °C between washes.
 The pellet was then resuspended in 75% ethanol and left to incubate for 20 minutes at RT.
 After removal of the ethanol the DNA pellet was left to air dry for 5 minutes at RT.
 The DNA pellet was then resolubilized in 30 μL distilled water.
 DNA concentration was determined using a NanoDrop spectrophotometer at 260/280nm according to manufacturer instructions.

-Genotyping of H295R cells was undertaken using a validated Taqman allelic discrimination assay for rs591118 C___1951874_10 (Thermo Fisher Scientific, Paisley, UK) as described previously (9).(21)
+Genotyping of H295R cells was undertaken using a validated Taqman allelic discrimination assay for rs591118 C___1951874_10 (Thermo Fisher Scientific, Paisley, UK) as described previously (9). rs591118 is an intronic variant causing a A→G substitution in PDGFD (chr11:104095993 (GRCh38.p13) (21).

 Data processing and statistical analysis